toolness/paint-manhattan/README.md

-This is a simple game to help me learn the streets of Manhattan.
+This is a web-based game to help players learn the history of Manhattan, as told by its streets.

 The streets are based on a map called [Plan of the City of New York][plan] that was created sometime between 1790 and 1799.
 The map is old but the